pupudu/window-table/README.md

 a library which also offers a ton more features, with a slightly different API.

 ## Looking for contributions
-I, the author of this library has been unable to provide support for the issues opened in the library in the past few months.
+I, the author of this library, have been unable to provide support for the issues opened in the library in the past few months.
 Contributions highly appreciated.